 What does the Bible say about chronic illness?
-People don’t often talk about it.
-They do like to talk about the accounts of healing in the Bible.
-But while I believe in healing, it’s obvious that God doesn’t always choose to do it.
-He even chooses not to heal more than He chooses to heal.
-Jesus walked among people for 33 years who were undoubtedly sick, or who died, or who lived with chronic illness, or who were depressed, and He did not heal them all when He could have.
-Can He still be good?
+You don’t hear much about it.
+People do like to talk about the accounts of healing in the Bible because healing is a happy ending to a tough story.
+But while I believe in healing, God obviously doesn’t choose to do it for everyone.
+I’d even venture to say that in the Bible days and today, He even chooses not to heal more than He chooses to heal.
+Think about it: Jesus walked around with people for 33 years and saw many who were sick, or who died, or who lived with chronic illness, or who were depressed, and He did not heal them all when He could have.
+Can He still be a good God?

-Jesus is good because He volunteered to come here just to identify with us in our humanness and so we could know Him.
-That wouldn’t have happened if He had stayed in heaven, aloof to pain and suffering, even though He knew what was in it for Him once He got here.
-The Bible says that He agonized so badly over His pending death that blood came through His pores (hematidrosis) when He prayed about it.
-The Roman execution system was definitely “cruel and unusual” and He knew it going in, but He came anyway because He loved you and me.
-I can’t stay away from a love like that.
+Jesus is good because He volunteered to come here in these tough conditions so He could dentify with us in them, in our humanness, and so we could know Him in them.
+We wouldn’t ever have been able to connect with Him if He had stayed in heaven, aloof to our pain and suffering, even though He knew what was in it for Him once He got here.
+Jesus agonized badly over the sin-state of the world and all it did to the people He loved, and again, volunteered to give His life so He could save us from it and empower us to live wonderful lives in spite of it.
+When He prayed about His pending death, blood came through His pores (doctors call this “hematidrosis”).
+He knew Rome and that their execution methods were definitely “cruel and unusual,” but He came in spite of what was in it for Him because He loved you and me so very much.
+Frankly, I can’t stay away from a love like that.

 Why Doesn’t God Heal Me?

-Still, if God doesn’t heal me, how do I get through this, and why did He allow it?
-I think it’s to give me the “treasures of darkness. “
+Effectually, though, if God doesn’t heal me, how do I get through my battle with chronic illness, and why did He allow it?
+Some think bad things that happen are punishments for bad behavior.
+I don’t agree.
+I think it’s to give us the “treasures of darkness. “

 “I will give you the treasures of darkness and the hoards in secret places, that you may know that it is I, the LORD, the God of Israel, who call you by your name.”
 Isaiah 45:3